Havasu Wilderness

 Havasu Wilderness is a 17801 acre wilderness area located within the Havasu National Wildlife Refuge near Lake Havasu in the U.S. states of Arizona and California.
 14606 acre are located in Arizona and 3195 acre are located in California.

-The western boundary of the Wilderness is formed by the Colorado River.
+The western boundary of the Wilderness is formed by the Chemihuevi Mountains Wilderness in California.
 The area includes volcanic spires, a large sand dune with vegetation varying from riparian wetlands to Mojave Desert uplands.
 The habitats here consist of open water, emergent vegetation, subaquatics, dry mountains, desert uplands and washes.

 Vegetation

 Vegetation in Havasu Wilderness is dominated by creosote bush, ocotillo, blue-green paloverde, and pockets of saguaro.
 A variety of trees grow in washes with willows and salt cedar found at the edges of the river.

 Wildlife

 Havasu Wilderness is home to a variety of wildlife, including species of quail, geese, duck, grebe, crane, rail (including the endangered Yuma rail), heron, egret, falcon, eagle, desert bighorn sheep, coyote, porcupine, fox, and bobcat.
 Gila monster and the endangered desert tortoise can also be found in the wilderness.